-Like the vast majority of medieval manuscripts, the text of this book is in Latin.
-However, physical features of the manuscript suggest that it was made in England.
+Like the vast majority of European medieval manuscripts, the text of this book is in Latin.
+However, physical features of the manuscript suggest that it was made in France.
 The text is a copy of a scholarly commentary on the gospels of Matthew and John, perhaps part of Hugh of St. Cher‘s Postillae in Universa Biblia juxta Quadruplicem Sensum.

 The text has many features typical of manuscripts of this era.
 It is written on parchment (also called vellum), a specially prepared animal skin.
 The running heads in blue and red indicate the chapter title on facing pages.
 Here MA THS indicates that this part of the text is about the gospel of Matthew.

 The commentaries on these two gospel books were bound together in their current form much later, probably in the 17th or 18th century.
 They appear to be pieces of a larger work, and some small notations in the manuscript suggest a reason for this.

 This note at the bottom of one leaf includes the word “pecia” along with numbers (in Roman numeral form).
 The manuscript contains other such markings, which suggest that it might have been part of a 13th century system for copying books for religious orders and for university faculty and students.
 This pecia system was developed at Italian and Parisian universities.